50 things to do in Breck this Summer

 - Attend Breck’s Beer Fest

-On July 26 over microbrewers will come to Ridge St. for sampling, dancing, and admiring the views at the Breckenridge Beer Festival.
+On August 29 microbrewers from around the country will come to Ridge St. for sampling, dancing, and admiring the views at the Breckenridge Beer Festival.
 Get a VIP ticket to get some delicious food, or just peruse the vendors to find your favorite brew.

 - Meet our firefighters

 Our heroes are our ski patrollers and our firefighters.
 Meet them and see the Red, White, and Blue Fire Museum with a tour of the building.
 The town of Breck formed their own fire department in 1881 and we have some of the original equipment on display.
-Little boys will love to pretend they’re actual firemen.
+Little kids will love to pretend they’re actual firefighters!

 - Play in an arcade